tbrowder/FontFactory-TT/README.md

       s     Scroll.otf    /some/dir   best for Jewish calendars

 Note the fields **alias**, **font-name**, and **location** (parent directory) are required.
 The **alias** is some key you want to use to refer to that font.
 (This directory will be searched before the system fonts list and its alias will override any identical system font alias.)
 The **font-name** **must** include the suffix ('.otf' or '.ttf').
 The **notes** field is optional.

+### User font metrics data

+As the FontFactory is used, calculated values for font metrics are saved in files in the user's home directory under `$HOME/.fontfactory/font-metrics/`.
+The format is subject to change and the files should not be changed by the user, but you may safely delete them when the FontFactory is inactive.

 DESCRIPTION
 ===========